Avichai98/react-course/homework-3/README.md

 ### Error Toasts

 Similarly, the `onError` callback in `useMutation` is used to show an "error" toast when the API call fails.
 In addition to the global toast, the component also uses the `isError` and `error` properties from the mutation to render an inline error message directly in the UI, providing immediate, contextual feedback to the user.

+---

+## Step 6 — Optional Bonuses

+### Bonus A — Theme Toggle

+A global theme (light/dark) has been implemented using a Zustand store (`src/stores/theme.ts`).
+The state is persisted to `localStorage` using Zustand's `persist` middleware.
+A `ThemeToggleButton` in the header allows the user to switch themes, and a custom hook (`useThemeEffect`) applies a `.dark` class to the `<html>` element to activate the dark mode styles defined in `index.css`.

+### Bonus B — Global Loading Indicator

+A `GlobalLoadingIndicator` component has been added.
+It uses the `useIsFetching` and `useIsMutating` hooks from TanStack Query to determine if any network requests are in flight.
+When a query or mutation is active, it displays a thin loading bar at the top of the page, providing global feedback to the user that something is happening in the background.